WickedPeanuts/OpenBound/README.md

 All the necessary configuration (IP tables, public/local IPs and database address) can be edited by changing the configuration files that each application creates when are opened.

 <h3>Configuring the Solution</h3>

+<h2>Avatar API</h2>

+Avatar API includes easy and understandable .NET CORE implementations for PayPal and Stripe, two payment gateways.
+It is already configured and integrated with the database.
+It is easy to use and all configuration instruction lies whithin AvatarAPI readme.md.

+<h2>Game Application</h2>

+OpenBound Game requires an texture pack in order to be built.
+Since all the textures belongs to it's owners, I can not share it in here.
+If you want to know more info about it, feel free to join my discord channel here: https://discord.gg/rVnAb5t

+Assuming you have a texture pack in your machine, all you have to do is unzip it on OpenBound/Content folder.
+After that, your folder structure is going to look like this:
+- OpenBound
+   - Content
+      - Audio
+      - Debug
+      - Fonts
+      - ...
+      - Content.mgcb

+<h2>Game Servers</h2>

 1. First of all, you have to generate the config files, for that, all you have to do is open the LoginServer, LobbyServer and GameServer executables at least once and edit the generated .txt files.